 Indigenous Wellness and Addictions Prevention

 Gain the skills and knowledge you need for employment in a variety of addictions settings through practical, hands-on learning.
 The curriculum is based on the holistic teachings of the Medicine Wheel, with a focus on the root causes of addiction within Indigenous communities.
 You will learn both cultural and mainstream approaches to addictions counselling.
-Traditional teachings will guide you through the physical, mental, social, cultural and spiritual elements of addiction as you learn vital assessment, intervention and recovery techniques for individuals, families, and groups.
 Training ranges from pharmacology to traditional methods including Sacred Circles, Teaching/Learning Circles, and the use of the four sacred medicines – tobacco, cedar, sage and sweet grass.

 Your Future Career